TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 + Product variations Support

 = COMPATIBILITY WITH MOST USED PLUGINS/ADDONS  =
 We understand that our plugin is not the only one that you are going to use for your WooCommerce store and how it is important for different plugins to work well with each others.
-That is why we have added compatibility with the most used WooCommerce add-ons: [WooCommerce Bookings](https://woocommerce.com/products/woocommerce-bookings/?aff=3955), [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/?aff=3955), [WooCommerce Composite Products](https://woocommerce.com/products/composite-products/?aff=3955), [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=3955), [WooCommerce Mix and Match](https://woocommerce.com/products/woocommerce-mix-and-match-products/?aff=3955), [WooCommerce Gravity Forms Product Add-Ons](https://woocommerce.com/products/gravity-forms-add-ons/?aff=3955), [WooCommerce Gift Cards](https://wordpress.org/plugins/gift-cards-for-woocommerce/), [WooCommerce TM Extra Product Options](https://codecanyon.net/item/woocommerce-extra-product-options/7908619?ref=olegnax).
+That is why we have added compatibility with the most used WooCommerce add-ons: [WooCommerce Bookings](https://woocommerce.com/products/woocommerce-bookings/?aff=3955), [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/?aff=3955), [WooCommerce Composite Products](https://woocommerce.com/products/composite-products/?aff=3955), [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=3955), [WooCommerce Mix and Match](https://woocommerce.com/products/woocommerce-mix-and-match-products/?aff=3955), [WooCommerce Gravity Forms Product Add-Ons](https://woocommerce.com/products/gravity-forms-add-ons/?aff=3955), [WooCommerce Gift Cards](https://wordpress.org/plugins/gift-cards-for-woocommerce/), [WooCommerce TM Extra Product Options](https://codecanyon.net/item/woocommerce-extra-product-options/7908619?ref=olegnax), [WooCommerce Product Add-ons](https://woocommerce.com/products/product-add-ons/?aff=3955).
 It is also very important for any WordPress website to use cache plugins, so we make sure that our WooCommerce Wishlist works well with [WP Rocket](https://wp-rocket.me/), [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) and [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/) plugins.

 = Add to Wishlist button =